OseMine/variable-filter/README.md

 1. Ensure Rust and Cargo are installed.
 2. Clone the repository: `git clone https://github.com/OseMine/variable-filter.git`
 3. Navigate to the project directory: `cd variable-filter`
+4. Install all the necessary dependencies: `cargo fetch`
-4. Build the project: `cargo build --release`
+5. Build the project: `cargo xtask bundle variable-filter --release`
-5. Find the plugin files in the `target/release` directory.
+6. Find the plugin files in the `target/release` directory.

 ## Using the Plugin